NK74/Veeam-Agent-Windows-Slack/README.md

 # Veeam Agent for Windows (VAW) to Slack
-Your Veeam Agent for Windows status to Slack with Powershell
+Your Veeam Agent for Windows backup status to your Slack channel with Powershell 5.1 !

 ## Installation

-It's a simple .ps1 script, 2 script requirement :
+It's a simple powershell script, 2 script requirement :
 - Powershell 5.0 or 5.1
 - PSModule PSSLACK (@RamblingCookieMonster https://github.com/RamblingCookieMonster/PSSlack )